PeanutFIsh/PC-9000/README.md

     - Astase PowerBatch (Batch coding)
     - Notepad (for VBScripts and quick changes in Batch files)
     - Microsoft Visual Basic 2005 Express Edition (for GUI apps)

+  - How does the RT (Realtime) Hardware Controller will work ?
+    - You'll be able to control anything (BIOS, ROM, RAM, etc.)
+    - Useful for debugging
+    - For access to the RT Hardware Controller, remove your bootfile, run in Debug Mode and select the 3rd option
+    - When run, the computer will restart in Remote Mode.
+You control now the BIOS, the ROM and the RAM
+  - Main features for the RT Hardware Controller :
+    - Deny/Grant access to the ROM/Boot file/Debug Mode/etc.
+    - Enter CPU commands.
+    - Manipulate Files.
+    - Make files in the file system.

  I will also colaborate with a friend for a better experience.